 The Court of Appeal has determined that Morrison’s supermarket is responsible for an employee’s decision to copy thousands of staff payroll details onto a USB and to leak the information.

 In what has been described as a ‘wake-up call’ for businesses, the court determined that the actions of the employee were the employer’s responsibility and Morrison’s was ruled to be vicariously liable.
+A Supreme Court appeal is now anticipated.

 This is a landmark decision, which not only risks a ruinous amount of claims from staff for breach of data protection, but also demonstrates that even when an employee ‘goes rogue’ the employer can still be liable.